vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-3-Continuous-Integration/02-agents-and-artifacts.md

 ---

+## Common Pitfalls & Expert Tips

+- **Self-hosted agents that never get patched.** Since you own the OS, they're your responsibility for security updates — a stale, unpatched agent VM is a real attack surface, especially since it often has broad credentials (service connections) configured on it.
+- **State leakage between builds on self-hosted agents.** Unlike the always-fresh Microsoft-hosted VMs, a self-hosted agent can carry over files/env vars from a previous job unless the pipeline explicitly cleans the workspace — this can cause "works sometimes, fails other times" flakiness that's hard to diagnose.
+- **Upstream sources in Azure Artifacts feeding directly from the public npm/NuGet registry without any vetting.** This is a supply-chain risk — a compromised public package gets pulled straight into your internal feed and consumed by every project pointing at it.
+Many orgs configure upstream sources with additional scanning/approval steps for exactly this reason.
+- **Granting the pipeline's default identity ("Project Collection Build Service") more Artifacts feed permissions than needed** (e.g., Owner instead of Contributor) — violates least privilege for a non-human identity that's a common pivot point if a pipeline is compromised.

+---

 ## Practical Exercise ✅
 1. Set up a self-hosted agent on a local VM or Azure VM.
 Verify it appears in your agent pool.
 2. Modify the pipeline from the previous exercise to run on your self-hosted agent.
 3. Create an Azure Artifacts feed.
 4. Publish a sample npm package (version `1.0.0`) to your feed.
 5. In another pipeline (or another step), consume that package via a `.npmrc` file.

+---

+## Expert Interview Q&A

+**Q: When would you choose a self-hosted agent over a Microsoft-hosted one, specifically?**
+When the build needs access to resources not reachable from the public internet (an on-prem database, an internal API behind a VPN/private endpoint), when you need pre-warmed dependency caches for significantly faster builds at high volume, when you need specific hardware (GPU builds) or licensed software not on the hosted images, or when you've exhausted free-tier hosted build minutes and want predictable cost via owned infrastructure.

+**Q: What security risk does an Azure Artifacts "upstream source" pointing directly at the public npm registry introduce, and how is it mitigated?**
+It creates a direct supply-chain path from any public package straight into your organization's builds — a compromised or typosquatted public package becomes available to every internal consumer immediately.
+Mitigation: use upstream sources with review/approval gates, pin exact versions (avoid open version ranges like `^1.0.0` in production dependencies), and consider a scanning step (e.g., `npm audit`, dependency vulnerability scanning) before packages are trusted for consumption.

+**Q: Why might state leak between builds on a self-hosted agent, and why doesn't this happen on Microsoft-hosted agents?**
+Self-hosted agents reuse the same OS/filesystem across multiple pipeline runs unless the pipeline explicitly does a clean checkout/workspace reset — leftover files, cached dependencies, or environment state from a previous job can silently affect the next one.
+Microsoft-hosted agents provision a brand-new VM for every single job and destroy it afterward, so there's no possibility of cross-run contamination by design.